-Parameter Description CSID Chunk server identifier (ID).
-Chunk server status: active.
-The chunk server is up and running.
-STATUS • Inactive.
+Parameter Description CSID unk server identifier (ID).
+Chunk server status: STATUS Inactive.
 The chunk server is temporarily unavailable.
-A chunk server is marked as inactive during its first 5 minutes of inactivity. offline.
+A chunk server is marked as inactive during its first 5 minutes of inactivity. • offline .
 The chunk server is inactive for more than 5 minutes.
-After the chunk server goes offline, the cluster starts replicating data to restore the chunks that were stored on the affected chunk server. dropped.
+After the chunk server goes offline, the cluster starts replicating data to restore the chunks that were stored on the affected chunk server. • dropped.
 The chunk serve was removed by the administrator.
 SPACE Total amount of disk space on the chunk server.